-Wedding vows are promises the couple makes to each other and pledge to keep throughout their marriage.
+Vows are promises the couple makes to each other and pledge to keep throughout their marriage.
 They can be found in practically all religions and faiths, and are deep-rooted to many different cultures and traditions around the globe.
 Many cultures see them as the most significant part of the wedding ceremony.

-Click to view the wedding vows:
+Click to view the religious wedding vows & more:

 What are traditional marriage vows?

-In this article we’re going to take a closer look at some of the most romantic wedding vows from around the world, spanning many different religions, traditions, and cultures.
+In this article we’re going to take a closer look at some of the most romantic vows from around the world, spanning many different religions, traditions, and cultures.
 If you’re headed to the altar soon and looking for wedding vow inspiration, you’ll find it here.

-What do you say in wedding vows?
+What do you say in your vows?

-You can use the wedding vows below as a starting point to create your own, one that captures the essence of your emotions and love for your spouse-to-be.
+You can use the vows below as a starting point to create your own, one that captures the essence of your emotions and love for your spouse-to-be.
 That being said, if you find one that fits your feelings and sentiments, feel free to use it in its entirety.

 Christian Wedding Vows